 Here, My Voice

-Here, My Voice responds to this issue by supporting hard-of-hearing people in (re)discovering embodied ways to experience their voice.
-Building upon a partnership between a group of USC Vocal Arts students from the Thornton School of Music and the Hearing Loss Association of America LA (HLAA), six specially trained USC vocal coaches are working intimately with six participants to provide a series of individual lessons designed to increase confidence in exploring the creative and expressive possibilities of the voice.
-Coaches work with participants to devise sustained lesson plans grounded in each individual’s personal goals, and at the conclusion of this process produce performance videos showcasing their work.
+Voice and the ability to create sound that emanates from the body is, for the majority of people, a fundamental and powerful aspect of human experience.
+Yet many in the hard-of-hearing community lack a relationship to the creative power of their voice.
+Here, My Voice is a continuing program that supports hard-of-hearing people in (re)discovering embodied ways to experience their voices.
+Building upon a partnership between a group of USC Vocal Arts students from the Thornton School of Music and the Hearing Loss Association of America LA (HLAA), specially trained USC vocal coaches work with participants to provide individual lessons designed to increase their confidence in exploring creative and expressive possibilities of the voice.
+Incorporating traditional vocal training techniques supported by embodied movement exercises, coaches will work with participants to devise lesson plans based on their personal goals and, at the conclusion of this process, produce performance videos showcasing their work.

 - Assist members of the hard-of-hearing community to (re)discover their voice and its potential for creative self-expression.